Contents

 - How to expand the rootfs

 - Please run the following command on your board.
-Rootfs is expanded to use whole stor
+Rootfs is expanded to use whole storage.

 - Please run the following command on your board.
-Rootfs is expanded to use whole stor
+Rootfs is expanded to use whole storage.

 Support